bobbybudnick/SFS-MAKE-MID/README.md

 This needs the latest versions of KDE 4 specific scripts/config files.

-The kde applications script is the latest one for the project for kde 4.
+The KDE applications script is the latest one for the project for KDE 4.

 The adduser script was needed because I disliked how adduser worked.

-Latest kde 4 based repository: https://github.com/bobbybudnick/SFS-Mobile-Internet-Device/tree/R20-Resurrection
+Latest KDE 4 based repository: https://github.com/bobbybudnick/SFS-Mobile-Internet-Device/tree/R20-Resurrection